 Professor Nick James said: "One very obvious way that you can improve outcomes is by making the diagnosis earlier.
 That's where the idea for the Man Van came about.
 The van is designed as a place where men feel comfortable to discuss their health."

-The Man Van is a project between the Queen Elizabeth Hospital Birmingham Charity, University Hospitals Birmingham NHS Trust, and the University of Birmingham.
+The Man Van is a project between University Hospitals Birmingham Charity, University Hospitals Birmingham NHS Trust, and the University of Birmingham.
 You can help to support this project, helping to fund it into the future, by donating above.